anderson-aristotle/html-css-layout/README.md

 -   Establish spacing inside and outside of elements using margin and padding.
 -   Explain the difference between different types of distance measurement in a web page, including 'px', '%', and 'em'.
--   Use 'float' and 'clear' to stack elements alongside each other.
+-   Use Flexbox to create rich layouts.
 -   Employ media queries to change CSS rules based on screen size.
 -   Explain the difference between 'static' and 'fixed' positioning.